WhatsApp

 Types and Causes

-- Diabetic Ulcers – Also called neuropathic ulcers, these are found on the under surface of the foot, under the fingers and under the toes.
+Diabetic Ulcers -Also called neuropathic ulcers, these are found on the under surface of the foot, under the fingers and under the toes.
 Patients with years of diabetic history develop poor blood circulation and loss of sensation due to nerve damage that leads to pressure ulcers.

-- Arterial Ulcers – These occur on the tips of the fingers or the tips of the toes that become black, ugly, dry and edged out.
+Ulcers-These occur on the tips of the fingers or the tips of the toes that become black, ugly, dry and edged out.
 Patients who have an arterial disease and get an injury that does not heal develop arterial ulcers over time.

-- Venous Ulcers – These ulcers are very painful and occur around the medial or lateral part of the ankle.
+Venous Ulcers-These ulcers are very painful and occur around the medial or lateral part of the ankle.
 Most commonly found in patients with varicose veins, these are black in colour and are accompanied by massive fluid discharge.

 Prevention